vagnersant/eliasdorneles.github.io/site/blog/the-power-of-a-good-template.md

 boilerplate stuff: a docstring, a shebang, a docstring, and an argparse initialization inside the if main block.

+However, now every time I started a script, even if I _really_ wanted to be lazy, I could just add to the if main block:

+    parser.add_argument('my_argument_name')

-However, now every time I started a script, even if I wanted to be lazy, I could just add `parser.add_argument('my_argument_name')`, code my script inside the `run()` function and I would already have a neat argument parsing code with help for free.
-Plus, it was easy to change, I could use the argparse goodies of setting defaults, argument help text and type check the arguments.
+Then, I could code my script inside the `run()` function, ending up with a neat code with help for free.
+Plus, it was easy to change, I could use the `argparse` features for providing defaults, argument help text and maybe validate and type check the arguments.

 This little snippet changed my habit for writing scripts.
 It made the scripts easier for people to use and modify them (including myself) and it helped me to learn better the library, which I didn’t knew much besides the basics earlier as I didn’t use it much.
-As I started using argparse more, I started designing the command line interfaces better, making decisions about positional vs optional arguments, handling grouping and conflicting options, trying to come up with truly helpful help text.
+As I started using `argparse` more, I started designing the command line interfaces better, making decisions about positional vs optional arguments, handling grouping and conflicting options, trying to come up with truly helpful help text.